runpod/docs/docs/instant-clusters/slurm.md

 3. Use the UI to name and configure your cluster.
 For this walkthrough, keep **Pod Count** at **2** and select the option for **16x H100 SXM** GPUs.
 Keep the **Pod Template** at its default setting (RunPod PyTorch).
 4. Click **Deploy Cluster**.
 You should be redirected to the Instant Clusters page after a few seconds.

-## Step 2: Clone the SLURM demo into each Pod
+## Step 2: Clone demo and install SLURM on each Pod

 To connect to a Pod: